Tequila Makes Her Clothes Fall Off

-"Tequila Makes Her Clothes Fall Off" is a song written by Gary Hannan and John Wiggins and recorded by American country music artist Joe Nichols.
+"Tequila Makes Her Clothes Fall Off" is a song written by Gary Hannan and John Wayne Wiggins and recorded by American country music artist Joe Nichols.
 It was released in August 2005 as the first single from Nichols' album III.
 The song became Nichols' second number one hit on the U.S. Billboard Hot Country Songs chart in late 2005.

 One of the song's co-writers, John Wiggins performed with his sister Audrey in the mid-1990s as the country duo John & Audrey Wiggins.

 Content

 The song's narrator discusses how a woman close to him carelessly misplaces her clothes when she drinks tequila, a problem that does not seem to be triggered by other alcoholic beverages.

 Music video

-A music video was released in October 2005 and directed by Stephen Shepherd.
+A music video was released on October 6, 2005, and directed by Stephen Shepherd.
 After Nichols ushers his grandmother out of the house, he proceeds to throw a wild pool party during which copious amounts of tequila are consumed.
 The video contains a plot twist at the end where it is implied that the song lyrics may be referring not to a significant other, but rather the grandmother.